mridubhatnagar/blogs-backup/ckymh3ivb0pv0tos15logeryd.md

 He had one wish - to visit another country.
 And, all this while I kept thinking and planning when I make big in life.
 I'll take my parents and visit a new country.
 The wish is unfulfilled.
 God had some other plans.

+Every time he used to get admitted.
+Maa used to rush to the hospital.
+And, after couple of days both used to return.
+This time when Maa left.
+She told us expect 7 days atleast.
+None of us knew this time instead of both of them returning home.
+Only 1 returned.

 Lot many conversations are still left to be done.

 I wish heaven had a phone call